-Running in massive, plain, hardened bronze bearings, the 23 mm bore headstock spindle was protected from the effects of belt pull by a 3-step flat-belt pulley running in its own bearings, the drive being transmitted by a peg (experienced owners report that the spindle bearing oilers could be difficult to adjust accurately and required regular attention).
-The threaded spindle nose was "almost" a DIN800 pitch - with the risk of an accidental undoing of a chuck or other fitting in reverse being mitigated by a threaded ring and wedge arrangement that clamped the chuck to the spindle register with 3 brass pins.
+Running in massive, plain, hardened bronze bearings, the 23 mm bore headstock spindle was protected from the effects of belt pull by a 3-step flat-belt pulley running in its own bearings, the drive being transmitted by a peg (experienced owners report that the spindle bearing oilers could be difficult to adjust accurately and require regular attention).
+The threaded spindle nose was "almost" a DIN800 pitch - with the risk of an accidental undoing of a chuck or other fitting in reverse being mitigated by a threaded ring and wedge arrangement that clamped the chuck to the spindle register with three brass pins.
 Collets were secured in the spindle nose with a simple and accurate draw-back, lever-operated collet closer.

-Screwcutting was by changewheels that, being fitted to large diameter studs and retained by quickly detachable locking discs, were easily dismounted and replaced.
+Screwcutting was by changewheels which, being fitted to large diameter studs and retained by quickly detachable locking discs, were easily dismounted and changed.
 There was no option of a screwcutting gearbox, the makers deciding instead to offer the convenience of a well-thought-out power-feed system that enabled the operator to set the most appropriate cutting speed with the minimum of effort (a change in the power sliding or surfacing feed rate did not disturb the screwcutting setting).
-To run the feeds a separate V-belt-driven, 9-speed quick-change gearbox was used in conjunction with a ratio-lowering worm-drive to turn a power shaft - with 9 sliding rates available from 0.63 to 0.4 mm and 9 facing from 0.032 to 0.2 mm per revolution of the spindle.
+To run the feeds, a separate V-belt-driven, 9-speed quick-change gearbox was used in conjunction with a ratio-lowering worm-drive to turn a power shaft - with nine sliding rates available from 0.63 to 0.4 mm and nine facing from 0.032 to 0.2 mm per revolution of the spindle.
 The massive 36 mm diameter, 6 mm pitch leadscrew was fitted beneath the bed, on its centre line, and with the enormous bronze-lined clasp nuts directly below the toolpost to give the shortest possible thrust path.
 Fully protected against the ingress of swarf and coolant, the leadscrew was lubricated from a perforated copper tube that ran for its full length directly above it.
 Further protection included a 2.5 mm shear pin and - most usefully - an adjustable trip for automatic disengagement.

 Ingeniously, below feed rates of 0.05 mm per rev. the leadscrew could be "back driven" from the powershaft, via the changewheels, to give a range of micro-fine feeds down to as low as 0.01 mm on standard machines - the makers offering to engineer in even finer rates if desired.
 A set of 25 changewheels was provided of 25, 26, 27, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, 87, 90, 95, 100, 105, 110, 120, 125 and 127t.
-Neatly boxed and held in a compartment built into the right-hand face of the stand, they allowed metric from 0.2 to 24 mm pitch, Imperial from 4 to 80 t.p.i. and module from 0.3 to 8 to be cut.
+Neatly boxed and held in a compartment built into the right-hand face of the stand, they allowed metric from 0.2 to 24 mm pitch, English from 4 to 80 t.p.i. and module from 0.3 to 8 to be cut.

 Cross and top slides were fitted with tapered gib strips and beautifully engraved micrometer dials, that on the cross slide being notable large at 80 mm and with one division indicating 0.05 mm off the diameter of the workpiece.
 An alternative screw was offered, with a 2 mm pitch, with one division on the dial giving 0.02 mm off diameter.
-A face lever, the action of which prevented any change in the dial's reading as it operated, was used to lock the setting - Boley even going to the trouble of fitting it with red and green indicator marks visible though a small hole in the dial's periphery.
-The cross slide was machined to take rear toolposts for parting-of, forming and chip-breaking work, etc. Able to be rotated through 90° each side of zero, the top slide had its degree graduation lines engraved on a sloping surface at the front and hence clearly visible to the operator from his normal working position.
+A face lever, the action of which prevented any change in the dial's reading as it operated, was used to lock the setting - Boley even going to the trouble of fitting it with red and green indicator marks visible through a small hole in the dial's periphery.
+The cross slide was machined to take rear toolposts for parting-off, forming and chip-breaking work, etc. Able to be rotated through 90° each side of zero, the top slide had its degree graduation lines engraved on a sloping surface at the front and hence clearly visible to the operator from his normal working position.

 Able to be set over on its base by 10 mm in each direction for the turning of slight tapers, the tailstock had its 40 mm diameter, 80 mm travel, No. 3 Morse taper spindle locked by a collet arrangement on the front end - a design more commonly found on watchmakers' lathes and intended to completely eliminate the misalignment that occurs with an ordinary wedge-type or "split-casting" lock.

 *d32 Threading Accessory.
 This was a unit used in place of the ordinary toolpost and in conjunction with the automatic saddle-reverse mechanism.
 It incorporated a semi-automatic feed where the operator only had to move the operating lever against a stop at each pass.
-To obtain an extra-fine finish, the overall rate of feed could be set by a rotary button, with the infeed cam so arranged that the finishing cuts were carried out with a rate gradually reducing to zero..
+To obtain an extra-fine finish, the overall rate of feed could be set by a rotary button, with the in-feed cam so arranged that the finishing cuts were carried out with a rate gradually reducing to zero..